Home

 Each species of fungi have specific environmental conditions they are active in.
 The pathogen will remain dormant until the humidity, soil and air temperatures and soil moisture content is in the correct range.
 Due to the wide range of environmental conditions across the country, some regions will experience greater problems with certain grass diseases than other regions.

 If a grass disease does begin, in most cases, as soon as the environmental conditions change to where it no longer favors disease development, then disease progression will stop.
-It could be a drop in humidity or a period of no rain that allows the soil surface to dry.
+It could be a drop in humidity, a drop or rise in temperature or a period of no rain that allows the soil surface to dry.

 What We Can Do To Hinder Disease Development